The Banshee: Irish Witchcraft is Alive and Thriving!

 On a recent visit to Ireland with an old mate, I happened upon an old woman sitting in a pub nursing a glass of amber liquid.
 I didn't look her way.
 It was her that approached me, as I sat contently sipping a pint.

 My friend had gone visiting and I needed a much deserved break from the jolly Irish families I had met over recent days.
 I want to make it clear; it was my liver and not me that required a little rest.
 However, having consumed my weight in the black stuff, I desperately needed a little pick me up.
-Needless to say my face was becoming well associated with a pint of Guinness, I'd barely sat on the bar stool when one was placed neatly in front of me, accompanied by a brilliant smile from the bartender.
+Needless to say my face was becoming well associated with a pint of Guinness, I'd barely sat on the bar stool when a glass was placed neatly in front of me, accompanied by a brilliant smile from the bartender.
 My much deserved break was soon to be interrupted...

 ''Not from around here are ya deary?''
 I could say she cackled, but it was worse than that.
 Her voice sounded like the way you'd expect an astray to speak.